kkevlar/TSTL-Java/README.md

-# FIX_STR Branch
+# FIX_STR2 Branch
 The Smart Test Reducer in the master and smartreduce3 branches is defunct.

-Smart Test Reducer is being rewritten in this branch to target unnessesary initializations and remove them from the already reduced branch.
-This branch is intended to be pulled to smartreduce3, and after tests check out, eventually pulled to master.
+More tools need to be written to help Smart Test Reducer.
+To finish smart test reducer in fix_STR(1) branch, some fixes need to be made.
 ###Branch Checklist
-- [x] Remove /build folder and the build jar
-- [x] Update .gitignore
-- [x] Remove/comment out code of defunct STR
-- [x] Remove family id's from the Action interface and ActionEntry
-- [x] Give each repeatable a unique id
-- [x] Add method initId() to Action - corrosponds to PoolEntry id, -1 for an action without initialization
-- [x] New smart test reducer will look for duplicate actions with the same initId() in a reduced test; will attempt to remove all but one
-- [ ] Test New Smart Test reducer before pulling changes
+- [ ] Bring back families
+- [ ] Have actions hang on to their poolvals
+- [ ] Have actions carry repIds for each of their corosponding poolvals
-- [ ] Revert this file so the master readme remains unchanged
+- [ ] Init Actions carry what index of the repId they set